bgigous/flask-webdev/notes.md

 Also, I forgot `lazy='dynamic'` and I don't know how to explain.
 And I think in general I'll have to keep the same users as before like john because it'll get confusing which ones we have or not

+Now that we've updated User Profile, migration

+**homework idea add field to reconfirm a different email but where you have to put password in first**

 Rough Time Breakdown